ElenaJolkver/HVV/README.md

 ## Initial Setup of the Database

 The dataset from https://www.kaggle.com/datasets/rejeph/air-pollution was initially checked and missing data (country codes) were manually cleaned.
 The output is stored under data/air-pollution_cleaned.csv.
 The editing is documented in data/check_clean_airpollution.py.

-In order to demonstarte the app's interaction with a database, an SQLAlchemy database, airpollution.db was created from data/air-pollution_cleaned.csv.
-SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
-It is used here to create a database, manage database sessions and to query the database.
+In order to demonstrate the app's interaction with a database, an SQLite database, airpollution.db was created from data/air-pollution_cleaned.csv.
+The interaction with the DB is performed via SQLAlchemy, which is a SQL toolkit library for Python.
+It is used here to create the database, manage database sessions and to query the database.
 To setup the database, execute the scripts setup_database/models.py and setup_models/load_data.py.
 If you want to check that the database has been filled, run setup_models/verify_data.py.